DrJohnT/DeployCube/docs/Update-AnalysisServicesConfig.md

 ## DESCRIPTION
 Updates the various config files generated alongside the asdatabase file so they can be deployed to the correct server with the correct processing options.

+This PowerShell function updates the various config files (listed below) which are needed to deploy the cube:
+* \[model name\].asdatabase which contains the declarative definitions for all SSAS objects.
+* \[model name\].deploymenttargets whcih Contains the name of the target SSAS instance and database.
+* \[model name\].deploymentoptions which contains options such as whether deployment is transactional and whether objects should be processed.
+* \[model name\].configsettings which is for Multidimensional only and contains environment specific settings such as data source connections and object storage locations.
+These settings override whats in \[model name\].asdatabase.

 ## EXAMPLES

 ### EXAMPLE 1